-The Craft Beer Market Restaurant and Bar is an Alberta-based restaurant chain with a focus on local craft beer and soon-to be two Vancouver locations.
+The Craft Beer Market Restaurant and Bar is an Alberta-based chain with a focus on craft beer.
+Its Vancouver locations are in Olympic Village and English Bay.

 The pub-style restaurant at Olympic Village has been around for a number of years.
-The new location at English Bay is scheduled to open in the spring of 2021.
+The new location at English Bay opened in the spring of 2021.

 The Craft Beer Market